 Developing the Skills to Thrive at Work

 I love my job.
 I regularly get to work with sparky, interesting people who inspire me with their desire for growth and learning.
-Recently I had the joy of working with a women’s network; Space2B at MBDA with 80 ambitious, interesting, inspiring women wanting to know more about how to develop their mental toughness as they progress in their careers.
+Recently I had the joy of working with a women’s network; Space2B with 80 ambitious, interesting, inspiring women wanting to know more about how to develop their mental toughness as they progress in their careers.

 I’d been asked to run two sessions with an overarching theme recognising that there would be some people who would only be able to attend one session while others would attend both.
 The client specified that practical tools and techniques that could be taken away were important for the group.
 Mental toughness is such a great subject for this sort of event because there are so many practical tools that can easily be practiced on a daily basis and it all applies to life both inside and outside work.